 Caesars would be a likely mover into a legalized online poker market.
 With Caesars online casinos already in NJ, PA, and Nevada, adding Illinois would be a nice addition to its growing portfolio of legalized poker states.

-The Wire Act remains in legal limbo as of September 2020, so adding the state to the site’s currently shared liquidity with Nevada, NJ, and PA may not be possible at least initially.
-However, Illinois certainly has enough players to sustain a ring-in poker market.
+That clears the way for expanded interstate gaming compacts and Illinois would be a nice addition to that.
+Adding the state to WSOP.com’s currently shared liquidity with Nevada, NJ, and PA may not be possible at least initially.
+However, Illinois certainly has enough players to sustain a “ringed-in” poker market also.

 Other operators would certainly be willing to move into the state if agreements and partnerships can be reached.
 PokerStars operates fenced-in poker sites in NJ and PA and already partnered with a tribal gaming operation for online poker in Michigan to go forward when that state gives online gaming the official green light.

-Partypoker is an operation that would be interested as well.
-While it only operates in NJ, the company is bent on expansion and was expecting to launch online poker in PA sometime in the fall.
+Partypoker is an online poker brand that would be interested as well.
+While it only operates in NJ for now, the company is bent on expansion and was expecting to launch online poker in PA sometime in the fall.

 While online poker legalization in Illinois certainly isn’t imminent, the state seems a likely target for the industry.
 A few aspects stand out as bright spots: